Synthetic likelihood in misspecified models: Synthetic likelihood and model misspecification

-While BSL is based on a likelihood, it is not a likelihood for the sample $\y$ but for the summary statistics $S_n$, and this ``likelihood'' is itself a normal approximation of the sampling distribution for the summaries.
-As such, interpreting the impact of model misspecification in BSL requires us to consider the loss of information from replacing the data $y_{1:n}$ by the summaries $S_n$; and the use of an approximation for the likelihood of the summaries.
-To cultivate intuition regarding the impact of these two approximations in SL when the model is misspecified, we first explore model misspecification in the case where the mean and covariance of the summaries is known.\footnote{The same general conclusions will follow in the case where the SL is estimated, but the additional technicalities are not insightful here.}
+While Bayesian synthetic likelihood is based on a likelihood, it is not a likelihood for $\y$ but for $S_n(\y)$, and this ``likelihood'' is itself a normal approximation of the sampling distribution for the summaries.
+As such, interpreting the impact of model misspecification requires us to consider the loss of information that results from replacing the data by the summaries, as well as the use of an approximation for the likelihood of the summaries.
+To cultivate intuition regarding the impact of these approximations when the model is misspecified, we explore these approximations when the mean and variance of the summaries are known. {{The same general conclusions will follow in the case where the synthetic likelihood is estimated, but does not seem to add additional insights.}